The ketogenic diet is a way of eating that is very low in dietary carbohydrate.

 Key Point: Paleo and keto are vastly different in composition.
 Paleo has no carbohydrate limits, while keto does.
 They are both similar in the way they emphasize natural foods.

 35. Is Keto Good For Athletes?

 Many athletes are performing well on ketogenic diets.

 However, at this time, the bulk of high-level evidence suggests that traditional carbohydrate-fueling is the better option for high-intensity sports performance.

 That said, researchers believe that fully keto-adapted athletes (over several months) may be able to perform equivalent to that of carbohydrate-fueled athletes.

-To substantiate this claim, further studies on athletic performance are necessary in longer-term keto-adapted athletes.
+To substantiate this claim, further studies on athletic performance in longer-term keto-adapted athletes are needed.